 As is the case with any other field of healthcare, dentistry can be split into many different categories.
-Endodontics is a specialty that only 3% of professional dentists are qualified in. but what does an endodontist actually do, and how can endodontics support you in the bid to gain greater control of your oral health?
+Endodontics is a specialty that only 3% of professional dentists are qualified in.
+But what does an endodontist actually do?
+How can endodontics support you in greater control of your oral health?

-Treatments under the umbrella of endodontics use cutting-edge technologies and advanced equipment such as specialized dental microscopes to save teeth.
-Digital radiographs and 3-D imaging can be used to support strategic planning while dental dams can be used to protect the adjacent teeth and other parts of the mouth.
+Treatments under the umbrella of endodontics use the latest technologies and advancements to save teeth.
+Digital radiographs and 3-D imaging support strategic planning while dental dams protect the adjacent teeth and other parts of the mouth.

 Endodontists are dentists too, but rather than taking a generic approach to dentistry, they specialize in pain diagnoses and treatments.
-The main difference between them and other professionals, is that they have completed a minimum of two years extra training and education on top of what is required of a generic dentist.
+The main difference between them and other dentists is a minimum of two years of extra training and education than general dentists.

-This type of specialist also boasts excellent precision while a deeper understanding of pain management allows them to complete exact and complicated procedures.
-In addition to pain management during the treatment itself, their support extends to the healing processes to stop infection and inflammation.
+This type of specialist also boasts a deeper understanding of pain management to perform complicated procedures.
+In addition to pain management during the treatment itself, their expertise extends to the healing processes to stop infection and inflammation.

-As specialists in their field, endodontists can complete over 100 root canal treatments each month, enabling them to provide the very best care.
+As specialists in their field, endodontists can complete over 100 root canal treatments a month.
+This amount of practice enables them to provide the very best care.
 For restorative works that target the appearance and function of severely damaged teeth, their work is truly special.

-Endodontics do not cover general dentistry tasks such as cleaning, scaling, and fillings.
-They are focused almost exclusively on root canal treatments, which is why you may still need to visit a general dentist to keep your oral health in great condition.
+Endodontists do not cover general dentistry tasks such as cleaning, scaling, and fillings.
+They are focused almost exclusively on root canal treatments.
+This is why you may still need to visit a general dentist to keep your oral health in great condition.

-However, there are several warning signs and symptoms that suggest an endodontist will be required to get your teeth back to full health.
-The most common issues are:
+However, there are several warning signs and symptoms that suggest an endodontist is required to get your teeth back to full health.
+The most common issues include: